tuub/theses-publisher-policies/policies.md

 ### Taylor \& Francis

 <details>
-Last checked: 01.07.2025
+Last checked: 02.06.2026

 #### Re-use permitted for...
 * All or part of the journal article
-* Preprint: yes :white_check_mark:
+* Preprint: yes :white_check_mark: include statement
-* Accepted manuscript: yes :warning: but only after official publication by publisher, embargo applies (journals have varying embargoes → check per journal, cf. [Open Access cost finder (Entry "Embargo period (repository or network)"](https://authorservices.taylorandfrancis.com/choose-open/publishing-open-access/open-access-cost-finder/), include statement)
+* Accepted manuscript: yes :warning: but only after official publication by publisher, embargo applies (journals have varying embargoes → check per journal, cf. [Open Access cost finder](https://authorservices.taylorandfrancis.com/choose-open/publishing-open-access/open-access-cost-finder/) ((Entry "Embargo period (repository or network)"), include statement)

 #### Re-use before official publication by publisher
 Permitted for preprint

 #### Special requirements
-* Unpublished articles: preprint may be used only → recommended to include note on journal and submission date (e.g. "This is the original manuscript of an article submitted to Taylor \& Francis in [JOURNAL TITLE]")
+* Unpublished articles: only preprint may be used → recommended to include note on journal and submission date (e.g. "This is the original manuscript of an article submitted to Taylor \& Francis in [JOURNAL TITLE]")
 * Published articles – Preprint used in thesis → include fixed statement "This is an original manuscript of an article published by Taylor & Francis in [JOURNAL TITLE] on [date of publication], available at: `https://doi.org/[Article DOI]`."
 * Published articles – Accepted manuscript used in thesis → include fixed statement "This is an Accepted Manuscript of an article published by Taylor & Francis in [JOURNAL TITLE] on [date of publication], available at: `https://doi.org/[Article DOI]`."
-* Accepted Manuscript: recommended be published under a CC BY-NC or a CC BY-NC-ND license (include CC license statement)
+* Accepted Manuscript: recommended to be published under a CC BY-NC or a CC BY-NC-ND license (include CC license statement)

 #### Source
 * [Sharing your work](https://authorservices.taylorandfrancis.com/research-impact/sharing-versions-of-journal-articles/)